ramessesii2/finops-agent-lt/README.md

 The `toto/` folder contains utility code directly from upstream [Datadog/Toto](https://github.com/Datadog/TOTO) repository.
 This provides the necessary utilities and helper functions to leverage the TOTO zero-shot forecasting model, including tensor operations, data preprocessing, and model inference capabilities.

 ## Quick Start

-#### Prerequisites
+### Prerequisites

 - Access to a Prometheus instance **or** any Prometheus-compatible HTTP endpoint.
   This can be:
   - A direct Prometheus server (`http://prometheus:9090`) running inside your cluster.
-  - The “KOF” proxy that exposes a Prometheus-style API.
+  - The "KOF" proxy that exposes a Prometheus-style API.

 ### Docker Deployment